sugarlabs/musicblocks-v4/README.md

   - **History** shall handle maintaining a log of application-level operations for rollback.

-In addition, a **Monitor** component shall be responsible for inter-component communication.
+In addition, a **Broker** component shall be responsible for inter-component communication.

 #### Plugins